As human beings, we often make split-second decisions based on feeling and intuition, without taking the outcome or consequence into account.

 It is why many businesses (from startups to Fortune 500s) invest in market research for new product development.

 Secondly, there’s a good chance you can save on costs if you rely on data from the get-go.

 Instead of taking an approach where you guess and see what happens, with data-driven decision making you’re already up to date with all of the mainstream trends.

 You can operate more efficiently and make decisions that are in line with what you know consumers need, not what you think they need.

-For instance, ad concept testing can provide feedback on the messaging, design, layout, and other key components of your advertising campaigns before they launch.
+For instance, ad concept testing surveys can provide feedback on the messaging, design, layout, and other key components of your advertising campaigns before they launch.

 Doing so assures your target audience will react and resonate with your marketing messaging as you intended.